marad/marad.github.io/_drafts/monads.md

 You see, in pure functional languages you cannot define the order of operations.
 You can just define some equivalences.
 What do I mean?
 Take a look:

-{% highlight haskell %}
+{% highlight scala %}
-add :: Integer -> Integer -> Integer
-add a b = a + b
+def add(a: Int, b: Int) = a + b
 {% endhighlight %}

 We are used to call this a function definition but what really happens here?
-We just tell that the `add a b` string can be replaced with `a + b` string.
-In fact we could evaluate every pure functional code just by replacing strings!
+We just tell that the `add(x,y)` string can be replaced with `x + y` string on the code level.
+In fact we could evaluate pure functional code just by replacing strings!

 Going back to the monads.
 In pure functional languages to define the order of computation you would have to invoke a function on a call to function etc.:

-{% highlight haskell %}
+{% highlight scala %}
-f $ g $ h x
+f(g(h(x)))
 {% endhighlight %}

-This is equivalent for `f(g(h(x)))` in Scala.
-You can see that here we have to evaluate `h x` then pass the value to `g` and finally to `f`.
+You can see that here we have to evaluate `h(x)` then pass the value to `g` and finally to `f`.
 Try to imagine bigger program written like that.
 Well yes, it would be unreadable!

 Now we could scream: _Monads to the rescue!_.
 But let's not.
 If you look again at the code to find the most popular element in list you can see that we strictly defined the order for the operations.

 This is exactly what we use in Haskell to pretend that we are doing imperative code.
 Of course Haskell has some syntactic sugar on top of it so instead of writing `flatMap` (which in Haskell is `>>=`) you can write it imperatively-ish.
 The `do` notation:

 {% highlight haskell %}
 do